 “But the Holy Spirit also witnesses to us; for after He had said before, ‘This is the covenant that I will make with them after those days, says the Lord: I will put My laws into their hearts, and in their minds I will write them,’ then He adds, ‘Their sins and their lawless deeds I will remember no more.’
 Now where there is remission of these, there is no longer an offering for sin.”—Hebrews 10:15-16

 - Click HERE to read about preparing for Shavuot.

 Is It Important for the Church to Celebrate Shavuot?

-Some ask if the Feast of Shavuot should be celebrated by the Church today.
-The answer lies in the heart and desire of Believers to gain a better understanding of their spiritual inheritance and to experience a deeper relationship with the Lord.
+Some ask if the Feast of Shavuot should be celebrated in the Church today.
+The answer lies in the heart and desire of Believers to gain a better understanding of their spiritual inheritance and experience a deeper relationship with the Lord.

-Since Shavuot, or Pentecost, is tied to the birth of the Church, it is wise for us to recall and remember the significant day of our heritage.
+Since Shavuot, or Pentecost, is tied to the birth of the Church, it is wise for us to recall and remember this momentous day of our heritage.

 Read this 2-part series about the events of the “coming of the Holy Spirit,” the birth of the Church, as the disciples gathered in the upper room.

 Shavuot is often celebrated by reading the book of Ruth.
 Not only is this story centered around the harvest season, but it is a love story that symbolically represents our marriage covenant with God through our kinsman-redeemer, Jesus.